Advancing Quantum Otto Engine Performance via Additional Magnetic Field and Effective Negative Temperature

-In this paper, we choose a similar set-up of QOE proposed by Assis et al. \cite{Assis_PRL_2019} in terms of reservoirs.
-In contrast, the driving Hamiltonian has a rotating magnetic field in the \((x,y)\)-plane and an additional magnetic field in the \(z\)-direction.
 We report that the efficiency of QOE increases with the increase in the strength of the magnetic field in the \(z\)-direction.
 However, such enhancement is not ubiquitous.
 It depends on the driving time and effective negative temperature.
 In particular, with the increase in driving time period, the enhancement fades off.
-Moreover, the population of the excited states increases after a certain critical strength of the additional magnetic field for any gain to be obtained in efficiency.
-We also assert that the behavior of coherence during expansion and compression steps is responsible for the high efficiency in presence of negative temperature.
-Specifically, we find that the states possess a higher $l_1$-norm based coherence \cite{Streltsov_RMP_2017} when the strength of the magnetic field in the \(z\)-direction is moderate compared to the situation without the magnetic field.
-It is in good agreement with the results obtained for the efficiency of the QOE, proposed here.
+Moreover, the enhanced transition probability leading to the improvement in efficiency due to the additional magnetic field becomes apparent only beyond a certain threshold value of the population of the excited states.
+Moreover, a crucial aspect of our model lies in its ability to function within an expanded operational domain.
+It extends into temperature ranges where the effective negative temperature-based quantum Otto engine, which operates solely on rotational magnetic fields in the \((x,y)\) plane, is incapable of operating.
+Fascinatingly, with the aid of an additional magnetic field in the \(z\)-direction, the protocol demonstrates the capacity to function as an engine across the entirety of the effective negative temperature spectrum.\\ We further assert that the dynamics of coherence during the expansion and compression steps play a significant role in achieving high efficiency in the presence of negative temperature.
+Specifically, we discover that the states exhibit increased coherence based on the $l_1$-norm measure \cite{Streltsov_RMP_2017} when the strength of the magnetic field in the \(z\)-direction is moderate compared to the scenario without the magnetic field.
+Therefore, observation identifies the resource which is responsible for obtaining the higher efficiency in QOE.
+In order to visualize the enhancement in the proposed protocol, we select all the parameters involved in this scheme with the recent experiment on QOE \cite{Assis_PRL_2019}.
+Notice that the QOE setup combined in Ref. \cite{Assis_PRL_2019} is a subclass of the results obtained in this current manuscript.